betloreilly/opensearch/opensearch_workshop_final.md

 - Take over if a primary fails
 - You can add/remove these anytime

 By default, OpenSearch creates **1 replica for each primary shard**.
 So if you create an index with 10 primary shards, you get 10 replicas automatically (20 shards total).
-OpenSearch is smart about placement—it always puts replicas on different nodes than their primaries.
+OpenSearch is smart about placement; it always puts replicas on different nodes than their primaries.
 This way, if a node crashes, you don't lose both the primary and its backup.

 ![A cluster containing two indexes with one replica shard for each shard in the index](primaryandreplica.png) *Figure: Primary and replica shards distributed across nodes (Source: OpenSearch Documentation)*